MetaVR's Virtual Leschi Town MOUT Site used in JTAC Training at Joint Base Lewis-McChord

 One of MetaVR's several urban warfare terrain databases is the geospecific high-resolution virtual Leschi Town training facility.
 This virtual site was modeled after the actual Leschi Town combined arms collective training facility (CACTF), located at Joint Base Lewis-McChord (JBLM), WA.

-The MetaVR’s virtual Leschi Town is used by the 5th Air Support Operations Squadron stationed at JBLM in their JTAC-TACP/Operational Simulation Suite (J-T/OSS) v2.0 Desktop simulation suite, for which VRSG provides the visuals.
+The MetaVR’s virtual Leschi Town is used by the 5th Air Support Operations Squadron stationed at JBLM in their JTC TRS dome simulator and JTAC-TACP/Operational Simulation Suite (J-T/OSS) v2.0 Desktop simulation suite, for which VRSG provides the visuals.
 JTAC trainees routinely conduct training events at the actual Leschi Town.